-Beer aficionados who love to experiment with flavours, styles and try micro-brewery products - the legendary Inn Beer Shop on Lord Street has to be on your list of favourites.
+Beer aficionados who love to experiment with flavours, styles and try micro-brewery products – the legendary Beer Shop on Lord Street has to be on your list of favourites.
 Coming second in our vote, it serves up over 200 international and craft beers, with bottles lining its walls.
 It’s simple and authentic surroundings make for an atmospheric evening and with staff happy to help and advise there is a good chance you will lose hours in here discovering beers from countries you didn’t even know existed!

 Offering no less of an atmosphere and as diverse a range in beers is the ever brilliant and innovative Tap & Bottles in Cambridge Arcade.

 For those of you looking for a modern setting and a choice of the latest European lagers in an ice-cold glass there are oodles of choices – including Reuters, Spender’s Bar, Peaky’s and Punch Tarmeys.
-The new and intriguing Cocoa House isn’t all about the chocolate – they have a unique beer dispense system all on show and is fascinating.

 Great traditional pubs including the Guest House on Union Street, The Victoria on the Prom and The Windmill on Seabank Road.
 For a bit of good old fashioned British quirk – the Lakeside Inn is a must.
 Once the record holder for Britain’s Smallest pub it is a great little setting with a perfect summer spot by the marine lake.

 As always – if you have your own favourite we haven’t mentioned then sharing is caring!
 Get them discovered and tag us in on #southportindies @southportindies